assarbad/msbuild-batching/README.md

 ## Furthermore ...

-This also includes test projects that I use to dabble with MSBuild in order to retrieve circumstantial information during a build.
+This also includes test projects that I use to dabble with MSBuild in order to retrieve circumstantial information during a build (e.g. the compiler version: [`ClVersionRetrieve.targets`](ClVersionRetrieve.targets)).